Born in Paris and raised in Asia - namely Hong Kong, Macau and Thailand -

 With an interest in all creative processes, Milena left her home to attain a Bachelor's Degree (Hons) in Media Studies at the University of Brighton, U.K. During her time in Brighton, Milena compiled her first photography series titled Hidden Canvases.
 This series is the first in a collection that explores the aesthetic beauty of the unseen and hidden images of our world.

-Milena's artistic relationship with the external world is rooted in their intrigue of rusting objects and deteriorating surfaces – the ugly and ignored.
+Milena's artistic relationship with the external world is rooted in her intrigue of rusting objects and deteriorating surfaces – the ugly and ignored.
 For them, photography has always been a channel of escapism with the existential necessity to look outwards, which has led to an exploration of the immense beauty in the unobserved imperfections and irregularities of our surrounding world.

-Hidden Canvases is a motto that has come to encompass Milena's photographic approach and style, as well as their perception of beauty and how they choose to capture it.
+Hidden Canvases is a motto that has come to encompass Milena's photographic approach and style, as well as her perception of beauty and how she chooses to capture it.
 Milena experiences photography as an opportunity to capture art that has already been created but remains unseen or unrecognized.